 Cerebral Palsy (CP): a group of motor disabilities that arise due to injury to the developing brain before or during birth or during the first year of life.
 These motor disabilities do not get worse over time.
 Cerebral palsy keeps the brain from telling the rest of the body some of the things it is supposed to do.
 Despite significant motor impairment, many people with CP have normal intelligence.

-Developmental / Intellectual Disability: a significant limitation in functioning related to sub-average intelligence.
-People who have mental retardation learn more slowly than other people and might need assistance in areas like communication, self-care, self-direction, health and safety, leisure, work, and functional academics.
+Intellectual Disability: a significant limitation in functioning related to sub-average intelligence.
+People with intellectual disabilities learn slower than other people and might need assistance in areas like communication, self-care, self-direction, health and safety, leisure, work, and functional academics.
 While the term is still clinically correct, "intellectual disability" is becoming the preferred nomenclature.

 Prader-Willi Syndrome: an inherited condition in which a severe lack of muscle tone is present in early infancy.
 Later on, an excessive drive to eat usually leads to significant weight problems.
 Obsessive compulsive behaviors and difficulty with social interactions are often present.
 People with Prader-Willi Syndrome are usually short with small hands and feet.
-They typically are mildly mentally retarded.
+They typically are mildly intelllectually disabled.

 The goal of Florida's Voice on Developmental Disabilities is to create a network of individuals, agencies, and professionals working together to provide education, services, medical and legal guidance for friends and families of persons with developmental disabilities.